jarri-abidi/todo/README.md

 # todolist
-Simple REST API for a To-do List
+Simple REST API for a Todo list.

-This service uses gorilla/mux and an in-mem datastore.
+Uses gorilla/mux and an in-mem datastore.